Camp Arnold |

 (1716 - 1719, 1721 - 1729), Nacogdoches

 A short-lived Spanish presidio.
 Its official name was Presidio de la Virgen de los Dolores de los Tejas.
-It was originally located on the Neches River near Mission Tejas (see below) and protected four missions in the area.
-Briefly abandoned, but re-established east of the Angelina River to protect seven missions in the area.
-It was abandoned for Presidio Los Adays in present-day Louisiana.
+It was originally located on the Neches River near Mission Tejas (see below) and protected the four missions in the area at that time (Mission de Nuestra Señora de Guadalupe de los Nacogdoches (1716 - 1719, 1721 - 1773), near Nacogdoches; Mission de Nuestra Señora de la Purísima Concepción de los Hainais (1716 - 1719, 1721 - 1730), near Douglas; and Mission de San José de los Nazonis (1716 - 1719, 1721 - 1730), near Cushing).
+Briefly abandoned, but then re-established east of the Angelina River to be more centrally located between the then six area missions.
+It was finally abandoned for Presidio de Los Adaes in present-day Louisiana (see also).

 A 1936 reconstruction of a Spanish trading post/tavern and jail located on the campus of Stephen F. Austin State University.
 Originally built by Don Antonio Gil Y'Barbo, the structure was used as the headquarters for four different attempts to establish the Republic of Texas (the 1813 Gutiérrez-Magee Expedition, the 1819 James Long's Republic, the 1826 Fredonian Rebellion, and the 1832 Battle of Nacogdoches).
 Mexican troops were posted here in 1826 after the failed Fredonian Rebellion.
-Texas Army troops occupied the fort in 1836.
+U.S. Army troops from Fort Jesup, LA occupied the post in July-December 1836 as Camp Nacogdoches.
+The Texas Army established Nacogdoches Post in August 1838 as regional headquarters for East Texas, until 1839.
 Also known as Fort Nacogdoches, Texas CSA troops occupied the old fort during the Civil War.
 Federal troops may have used it for barracks during the occupation of the town during Reconstruction (1867 - 1870).
 The old fort was torn down in 1902.
 The original site was at the corner of Fredonia and Main Streets.
 See also Handbook of Texas Online

 The main encampment of the 300 or so followers of Dr. James Long during his attempt to create an independent Texas, where they established a provisional government.
 See also The Long Expedition from Handbook of Texas Online